sineastra/nameri.bg/readme.md

 The Express is a usual express REST API.

 It is not finished as at present:

 - CSS is only written as far as having basic idea of the site layout, TODO - Complete the CSS and add responsive css.
 - Add file uploading to AWS S3 logic on the Express App
 - Add search logic and a page.
 - Code testing and testing on different browsers.

+hosted at <a href="https://nameri-bg.vercel.app/"/>https://nameri-bg.vercel.app